YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 <details>
   <summary>Proof</summary>

-Consider a a chunk of mass $m$ located at the edge of the collapsing cloud.
+Consider a a particle of mass $m$ located at the edge of the collapsing cloud.
 We label its position by the radial distance $r$.
-The chunk starts at $r=R$ and collapses until it reaches the center of the cloud at $r=0$.
-The second laws of dynamics for this chunks becomes
+The particle starts at $r=R$ and fall freely until it reaches the center of the cloud at $r=0$.
+The second laws of dynamics for this particle becomes

 $$ m\frac{\text{d}^2r}{\text{d}t^2}=\frac{-GMm}{r^2} $$

 in which $m$ simplifies on both sides.
-Hence all little chunks of mass $m$ part of the outer spherical shell of the cloud will fall identically and in the same time (under our simplifying assumptions).
+Hence all little particles of mass $m$ part of the outer spherical shell of the cloud will fall identically and in the same time (under our simplifying assumptions), always attracted by the whole mass $M$ of the cloud contained within the outter shell.

 First, we integrated this equation from $R$ to $r$, and work out the right hand side until we obtain (remember again that $\int_a^b r^n \text{d}r=[r^{n+1}/n+1]^b_a$)